rstoetter/db2phpsite/README.md

-this is the file README.md for db2phpsite - it is written in English and in German / deutsch
+Welcome to README for db2phpsite - it is written in English and in German / deutsch

 # [English summary](#summary-english)
 # [Deutsche Zusammenfassung](#summary-german)